European-Unified-ID/EUID-docs/README.md

 ### EUID Types

-There are two types of EUIDs, raw EUIDs and EUID tokens (also know as advertising tokens).
+There are two types of EUIDs, raw EUIDs and EUID tokens (also known as advertising tokens).
 The following table explains each type.

 | ID Form | Shared in Bid Stream? | Description |
 | :--- | :--- | :--- |